japanese-document/lit/src/components-properties.md

 }
 ```

-{% endswitchable-sample %}

 To prevent an observed attribute from being created for a property, set `attribute` to `false`.
 The property will not be initialized from attributes in markup, and attribute changes won't affect it.

 {% switchable-sample %}